chenyong2github/UnrealEngine/Engine/Plugins/Enterprise/GLTFExporter/MigratedFromGit/Docs/export-options-reference.md

 -------------------------------| ----------------------------------------------------------------------------------------------------------------------------
 `Export Uniform Scale`         | Scale factor used for exporting all assets (0.01 by default) for conversion from centimeters (Unreal default) to meters (glTF).
 `Export Preview Mesh`          | If enabled, the preview mesh for a standalone animation or material asset will also be exported.
+`Strict Compliance`            | If enabled, certain values (like HDR colors and light angles) will be truncated during export to strictly conform to the formal glTF specification.
 `Bundle Web Viewer`            | If enabled, Unreal's glTF viewer (including an executable launch helper) will be bundled with the exported files.
 It supports all extensions used.
 `Show Files When Done`         | If enabled, the target folder (with all exported files) will be shown in explorer once the export has been completed successfully.
 `Export Unlit Materials`       | If enabled, materials with shading model unlit will be properly exported.
 Uses extension KHR_materials_unlit.